nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_08_The_Bonding.md

 - **Key Event:** Halloway criticizes the attempt: it's about matching resonance frequency, not domination.

-  - _Character Defining Moment:_ **Angelica Vance** — Analyzes that the boy projected fear (which smells like prey) and concludes Halloway is wrong—these weapons want a user who knows how to use them, not a friend.
+  - _Character Defining Moment:_ **Angelica Ward** — Analyzes that the boy projected fear (which smells like prey) and concludes Halloway is wrong—these weapons want a user who knows how to use them, not a friend.

 ---